Complete-the-Code/Website-GitBook/phase-2.md

 The site may not accept any answers at this time, or it could accept multiple. it’s impossible to know.

 ~~On 4/1/22 it is rumored that OG robot would making a grand return (R.I.P.
-Tony’s Wallet) and we should hopefully get some more info on this day.~~ **Update:** Nothing CTC2 related appears to be included with the DIY drops
+Tony’s Wallet) and we should hopefully get some more info on this day.~~ **Update:** Nothing CTC2 related appears to be included with the DIY drop.

 ![website.png](https://github.com/Complete-the-Code/ctc2-phase-2/raw/master/website.png)